 These detentions are used as a sanction for repeated or more serious behaviours that do not meet our expectations.
-This detention will run from 3:00pm - 4:30pm on Tuesday and Thursdays in the Learning Support Unit with Senior Staff.
-Although not exhaustive, behaviours that will receive a 3-5 detention include:
+This detention will run from 3:00pm - 4:30pm on Mondays and Thursdays in the Isolation Unit with Senior Staff.
+Behaviours which constitute a 90 minute detention are detailed in the Consequence System Overview.
+Extended Isolation Unit day detentions take place every day of the week until 4:30 and parents will receive contact if this sanction has been issued.